CodingTarik/Pangolin-Database-Manager/README.md

 # Pangolin-Database-App

-This program was specially developed for an animal welfare organization in order to clearly save data on the animal pangolin and to collaborate with various doctors.
+This program was specially developed for an animal welfare organization in order to save data of pangolins and to collaborative work together.
 We hope that it can also help further.

-## Installation
+## Features
 Following features are included:
 -Offline / Online Synchronization
 -Report generation for Pangolins (as Excel-File)
+-File upload / download
 -User managment
 -Team collaboration
 -Pangolin data managment

+## Installation
 Requirements are:
--You need at least windows 7
--To synchronize your data you need a MySQL Server
+-You need at least windows 7, recommended: Windows 10 -To synchronize your data you need a MySQL or MariaDB Server; recommended: MariaDB

 How to setup?
 1. No MySQL-Server initialized:
--Set up your MySQL Server (you can use the program XAMPP for instance) -Start the application and click in the left corner on "settings" -Set the Host (can be a domain or ip) and the port (default 3306 of MySQL) of your MySQL Server -Open initialize database menu
+-Set up your MySQL / MariaDB Server (you can use the program XAMPP for instance) -Start the application and click in the left corner on "settings" -Set the Host (can be a domain or ip) and the port (default 3306 of MySQL) of your MySQL Server -Open initialize database menu
 -Enter a admin username and the password of your MySQL-Server -Click on initalize Database
--Now you can log in with the default user "Admin" with password "admin" -Change Admin-Password in Admin Panel
+-Now you can log in with the default user "Admin" with password "admin" -Change Admin-Password in admin panel
 -Make sure to check "synchronize" if you log in the first time

 2. MySQL-Server initialized: